 Income protection insurance is something you'll hope you'll never need to use, but if you suddenly get injured or become ill and need financial help to cope with everyday expenses, it can be a great source of comfort.

-But it's quite natural to ask if the cost is worth it?
-Or how does it all work?
-Or what will I get if I need to claim?
+But it's quite natural to ask if the cost is worth it, or how does it all work?
+Or what do I get if I need to claim?

-Here, we arm you with all the information you need about income protection insurance so you can decide whether the peace of mind it can buy is something that fits within your needs and budget.
+Here, we arm you with all the information you need about income protection insurance so you can decide what fits best within your needs and budget.

 Let's break it down.